sukesh-ak/LVGL8-WT32-SC01-IDF/README.md

 - Touch	(FT6336U)
     - TOUCH_SDA=18
     - TOUCH_SCL=19
-    - TOUCH_IRQ=-1   ; not connected
-    - TOUCH_RST=-1   ; not used, connected to 3.3V
-    - I2C_TOUCH_FREQUENCY=400000
     - I2C_TOUCH_ADDRESS=0x38

 ## Touch and Draw sample (without LVGL)
 Replace the content of main.cpp with the following to test quickly
-For 'Ardiuno IDE', install LovyanGFX library then copy & paste the below code into your .ino file and flash!

 ``` C++

 /*